SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 OVERVIEW
 ===================================================================================================================
-WW II themed statics pack made for the BAD-T WWII tournament.
+WWII themed statics pack made for the BAD-T WWII tournament.
 Only contains custom statics and configs; no KerbinSide material is included; Installation of KerbinSide/kerbalKonstructs is required for this pack to function.
 This pack is compatible with KSP 1.05

 INSTALLATION